sieczkah/LanguageBuddies/README.md

     $ python manage.py migrate

+You are ready to run the server:

+    $ python manage.py runserver

+- Go to you localhost on your browser http://127.0.0.1:8000/ and try it!

 #### Optional:

 The repo contains JSON fixture file to populate the databse - to fast start the app.